-When temperatures on the coast are predicted to fall below 32°F for three or more days, the TPWD executive director may close one or more of the sites listed on the website below for saltwater fishing until the threat from the freeze event is over.
-This NOTICE OF CLOSURE will be made available to local media including newspapers.
-If you have any questions about your fishing area during a freeze event, please watch your local newspaper or call the nearest TPWD Law Enforcement office (see pg.
-14).

-Coastal areas that may be closed to fishing during freeze conditions can be found at the following website: tpwd.texas.gov/saltwater-freeze-events
+When temperatures on the coast are predicted to fall below 32°F, the TPWD executive director may close one or more of the sites listed on the website below for saltwater fishing until the threat from the freeze event is over.
+This Notice of Closure will be posted online and shared with news and social media.
+Names and images of coastal waters that may be closed to fishing during freeze conditions can be found at: tpwd.texas.gov/oa/SaltwaterFreeze.